-Voted best field trip by many local schools and churches, this trip will encourage you to spread your wings of imagination!
-All-A-Flutter Butterfly Farm is located in High Point, NC, and it opens for the season on Friday, April 13.
-I went with my daughter and our playgroup several years ago, and to this day she still talks about her experience.
+Once voted best field trip by many local schools and churches, this trip will encourage you to spread your wings of imagination!
+All-A-Flutter Butterfly Farm is located in High Point.
+I went with my daughter and our playgroup years ago, and to this day she still talks about her experience.

 After your tour, you won’t want to leave the scenic countryside that surrounds this farm, so pack a lunch!
 Picnic tables are available along with plenty of room to spread out a blanket for an old-fashioned picnic.
 A misting tent is also available for the warmer summer months.

 Below are some more tips I found on their web site:

 ~ Visit their event calendar to learn about special events, and when private tours are booked.

 ~ The farm suggests that you teach your children the importance of composting before your visit, and any compost-able materials from their lunch sacks should be deposited in our compost garden.
 Any fruit or vegetable peels and cores will be the items they will most likely have.

 ~ Port-a-potties, hand sanitizers and are also available, and the flight house is handicap-accessible.

 ~ The farm welcomes all customers, and considers itself handicap accessible; however all activities are outdoors and the farm’s terrain is all grass/gravel, so please consider your mobility needs prior to visiting.

 ~ The farm also offers birthday party packages!
 Children will be entertained with a full presentation about the Monarch butterfly, have free reign of the flight house, and get to feed the butterflies by hand.
 There are many other special treats in store for them as well!
 Full presentation and Flight house time last approximately one hour.